SwordArtXD/.animCreator/README.md

 # .animCreator

+## Overview
-This app allows you to export animations/actions from an FBX file exported from blender or even MAYA as a .anim.
-You can either export single animations or in bulk by selecting the "Export All Animations" Button.
-You also have the option to delete, rename or export a single animation by right-clicking it.
+This app lets you export animations or actions from an FBX file—whether exported from Blender or MAYA—into .anim format.
+You can choose to export individual animations or export them all at once by selecting the "Export All Animations" button.
+Additionally, you can right-click on an animation to delete, rename, or export it individually.

-# In Blender
+## Using Blender

+### 1. Frame Rate Setting
-1. Ensure the Frame Rate in the Output" Tab of the properties editor is set to 30 FPS to avoid stretching your animation and keeping its original frame count.
+Ensure the frame rate in the Output tab of Blender’s properties editor is set to **30 FPS**.
+This will help maintain the animation’s original frame count and prevent any time-stretching.

+### 2. Clean Up Unused Bones
-2. Make sure that only the bones that you want animation data on exist!
-Even if you do not have any keyframe data in Blender, the app will create them.
-So you may want to duplicate different Blend files to suit your needs.
-You must also ensure that the animations you want exported do not have keyframe data for the deleted bones.
-You can delete such data by clicking the empty space of your scene and deleting them in the Dope Sheet.(Or else the animations won't appear in the app)
+Before exporting, make sure only the bones with actual animation data are present.
+Even if a bone doesn't have keyframes in Blender, the app will still generate them.
+To avoid this, you might want to create different Blend files tailored to your needs.
+Also, verify that no keyframe data exists for bones you’ve deleted.
+You can remove unwanted keyframes by clicking on the empty space in your scene and deleting them via the Dope Sheet.
+(Otherwise, the animations may not appear in the app.)

+### 3. FBX Export Settings
-3. In the export Menu, in the "Include" section, you only need to select the armature, nothing else.
-Ignore thje next section and head to "Armature".
-Uncheck "Add Leaf Bones" and head to "Animation".
-From there, you should uncheck "NLA strips" and set the "Simplify" setting to 0.
+When exporting to FBX, go to the **Include** section and select only the armature.
+Skip the next section and proceed to **Armature**, where you should uncheck "Add Leaf Bones."
+Then, under the **Animation** section, uncheck "NLA Strips" and set the **Simplify** value to 0.

+## Conclusion
+Once set up, the process is straightforward.
+If you encounter any bugs or have questions, feel free to reach out.
+If you’d like to contribute improvements to the software, DM me on Discord at **kb0mbyolo**!